Rudy Giuliani tests positive for coronavirus, Trump says - KRDO

 Rudy Giuliani tests positive for coronavirus, Trump says

-Rudy Giuliani, the personal attorney to President Donald Trump, has tested positive for Covid-19, Trump announced.
+Rudy Giuliani, the personal attorney to President Donald Trump, has tested positive for Covid-19, Trump announced Sunday.

 Last month, Giuliani’s son, Andrew, who is a White House staffer, tested positive for Covid-19 after attending a Trump campaign legal team news conference with his father in Washington, DC.

-Note: This story has been updated with an additional statement from the Trump campaign.